Albert G. Blanchard: Early life and career

 Blanchard was born in Charlestown, Massachusetts.
 He accepted an appointment to the United States Military Academy in West Point, New York, and graduated 26th in the Class of 1829.
 Among his classmates was Robert E. Lee.
 Initially given the rank of brevet second lieutenant in the 3rd U.S. Infantry, he was assigned to various bases on the Western frontier duty, as well as performing recruiting services and helping engineer improvement to the Sabine River.
 Blanchard served in the United States Army for eleven years before resigning his commission as a first lieutenant in 1840.

 He had a son and daughter by his first wife who died young.
 His first daughter was Susan Blanchard who later became a noted writer.
 She married Charles D. Elder of New Orleans.
 General Blanchard's second wife was Marie Louise Herminie Benoist whom he married in January 1839.
 The couple moved to her hometown of New Orleans, Louisiana, in the 1840s.
 He entered the mercantile business there and served as a director of the city's public schools.

 Blanchard returned to the army in May 1846 with the outbreak of the Mexican War, serving as a captain of the volunteer "Phoenix Company" in the 2nd Louisiana Infantry.
-Serving with distinction in the Battle of Monterey and the Siege of Vera Cruz, he was commissioned as a major in the Regular Army in the 12th U.S. Infantry.
+Serving with distinction in the Battle of Monterrey and the Siege of Vera Cruz, he was commissioned as a major in the Regular Army in the 12th U.S. Infantry.
 After the war, he returned to New Orleans and became a teacher in the public schools until 1850.
 After working a few years as a surveyor, he went to work as secretary and treasurer for two local railroad companies, including the New Orleans and Carrollton Railroad.

 Civil War

 When the Civil War erupted in 1861, Blanchard offered his services to his adopted state and received a commission as the colonel of the 1st Louisiana Infantry regiment.
 After drilling and training his men, they were transported to Norfolk, Virginia.
 In May, Blanchard took charge of two divisions under Maj.
 Gen. Benjamin Huger.
 He was promoted to brigadier general on September 21, 1861, and given command of a brigade posted at Portsmouth, Virginia.
 His brigade was present at the Battle of Seven Pines, but held in reserve.
-Afterwards, he was replaced by Ambrose R. Wright because of his advancing age and the desire for a younger officer to lead the brigade in the field.
+Afterward, he was replaced by Ambrose R. Wright because of his advancing age and the desire for a younger officer to lead the brigade in the field.

 Blanchard served in a variety of administrative posts for much of the rest of the war.
 He served on the court of inquiry for Seth M. Barton in May 1864.
 In November, he was among the Confederate generals defending Augusta, Georgia, during Sherman's March to the Sea.
 He led the South Carolina Reserve Brigade in the division of Lafayette McLaws during the Carolinas Campaign, including at the battles of Averasborough and Bentonville.